umd-lib/reciprocal-borrowing-dev-env/README.md

 # reciprocal-borrowing-dev-env

-This repository provides a local environment, via Docker, for developing and testing the Reciporical Borrowing application (<https://github.com/umd-lib/reciprocal-borrowing>).
+This repository provides a local environment, via Docker, for developing and testing the Reciprocal Borrowing application (<https://github.com/umd-lib/reciprocal-borrowing>).

 ## Provided Applications